gbenroscience/ParserNG/parser-ng-sql/README.md

   `allocateReusableOutput` exists specifically so you size it once, correctly, up front.

-Reach for this overload when you're in a tight, latency-sensitive loop — streaming ingestion, a hot query re-run per incoming micro-batch, or a benchmark against an engine that itself preallocates its output.
+Reach for this overload when you're in a tight, latency-sensitive loop;
+streaming ingestion, a hot query re-run per incoming micro-batch, or a benchmark against an engine that itself preallocates its output.
 For everything else, `execute(root)` is simpler and just as fast in every way